 Here's how standardizing best practices in just one small area netted a payback of \$360,000 a year for one of our customers, a large, marketing services firm.

 Managers noticed a high number of costly, recurring errors in their mailing group but weren't sure why.
 When they investigated closely, they discovered that the group's "star" performer (who had very few errors) followed an entirely different procedure for completing his work than the others did.
-By applying Operations MappingTM techniques, managers were able to standardize the entire department on the "best practice."
+By applying Operations MappingTM techniques and ZAVANTA software, managers were able to standardize the entire department on the "best practice."
 As a result they reduced overall errors by 75%, saved \$360,000 a year and overall performance improved dramatically.
 This was just one department.
-Think of ALL the tasks your organization performs.
-By standardizing just half of them-or even a few-you could significantly boost your bottom line.
-Saving \$360,000 here, \$50,000 there, another \$10,000 there, adds up fast.
-Sadly, too many organizations overlook these important cost savings.
-They are simply unaware of the potential gold hidden in their daily operations.